u-Kotovsky/VR-Stage-Lighting-CustomUI/README.md

 > [!WARNING]
 > This modification mostly uses TextMeshPro for fancy Text instead of simple Unity Text component.
 While it's not required to have all text fields referenced in VRSL_LocalUIControlPanel component, it is required to have TextMeshPro installed in your project.

+> [!CAUTION]
+> BACKUP YOUR PROJECT BEFORE USING THIS MODIFICATION!
+I have no idea how it will complain in your environment or if it's backwards compatible.

 1. VRChat Creator Companion
  - You can just copy `Packages` folder from this repository into `YourProject/Packages`.
 2. Default Unity (?)